-Yesterday, 7 years later, I was pushing for extraordinary again here at work.
-We’re revamping the website and I really wanted to get the new copy written before moving on to the training we’re hosting here next week.
+Recently, I was pushing for extraordinary again here at work.
+We were creating our new website and I really wanted to get it done.
 At around 2:30pm, my colleague reminded me that we hadn’t really had a break since the morning.

 “So what?
 This is good work and I’m on a roll.
-You take a break if you like, I’ll keep going here.”
+You take a break if you like, I’ll keep going here,” was my response.

 “I think we should get outside and walk a bit – maybe go get an ice cream or something,” he said.

 I’d love to tell you that my first instinct was to recall that pausing is a better way to extraordinary than pushing, but it wasn’t.
 I frowned, sighed and was about to reiterate my resistance when something happened.
 A wiser part of me came online.
 “OK, let’s go.”

 We walked for about 30 minutes, got that ice cream, and enjoyed some fresh air and sunshine.
 We returned to work and got back into it, covering all the ground we had hoped to cover by the end of the day.

 Where do you resist pausing in favour of pushing in order to reach for the extraordinary results you are after?
 What consequences have you felt as a result?
 What rewards might pausing offer you?